Skip to main content

 If cancellation occurs before the programme starts, we will offer you the following three options:

-• Defer your placement to an equivalent Expedition at a later date (subject to availability).
-All the payments would be carried forward to the later Expedition provided that you agree to our then current Terms and Conditions applicable to the new Expedition and accept the minimum fundraising target that applies to the new Expedition; or
+Defer your programme to an equivalent Expedition at a later date (with 12 months of the Expedition departure date) or another country at the same time (subject to availability).
+All the payments would be carried forward to the alternative Expedition provided that you agree to our then current Terms and Conditions applicable to the new Expedition and accept the minimum payment target that applies to the new Expedition.

-• If you choose not to defer, you can ask Raleigh to return any funds (minus the operational costs already spent by the organization and the bank charges.
+If you choose not to defer, you can ask Raleigh to return any funds (minus the operational costs already spent by the organization and the bank charges.
 The non-refundable deposit is not returned under these circumstances.).
-This right to a return of funds applies to funds paid directly to us by you;) or
+This right to a return of funds applies to funds paid directly to us by you.

 We require all participants to be cleared by the health team.
 If, for whatever reason, you are not cleared by the health team in the first instance, you will receive your deposit back or work with the health team to defer your place until you can join Expedition.